christian-schlichtherle/neuron-di/README.md

 Neuron DI is an ultra-light dependency injection framework which emphasizes the beauty and power of lazy dependency resolution and caching.
-It takes advantage of functional programming features available in Java SE 8 and Scala 2.11 in order to provide customized APIs for these target environments.
+It takes advantage of functional programming features available in Java SE 8 and Scala 2.11 in order to provide tailor-made APIs for these target environments.

 Neuron DI can be used standalone or embedded in other DI frameworks, e.g.
 Guice.